datragingscholar/datragingscholar.github.io/_posts/2014-02-13-clean-code-tips-and-tricks-general-guidelines-and-solid-principle.md

 on `MessageService` and by protocol defined, we know any derived class should have a `send()` function implemented.

-We are now complaint with DIP since we now don't depend on any contrete class, and we are free to switch `MessageService` with any of it's implementing class without having to modify existing code, or affect our system's behavior.
+We are now complaint with DIP since we now don't depend on any concrete class, and we are free to switch `MessageService` with any of it's implementing class without having to modify existing code, or affect our system's behavior.